TikTok Tips & Strategies

 • Specific: #[moviename] #[directorname] #[actorname] (e.g., #interstellar #christophernolan #matthewmcconaughey)

-Credit the Source: While not legally required, it's good practice to mention the movie title in your caption or on-screen.
-It shows respect for the original work and helps viewers who are curious about the film.
+Credit the Original: While not required by law, mentioning the movie title in your caption or on-screen shows respect and helps viewers find out more.

 Final Thoughts

-As your account grows, managing a consistent video posting schedule across TikTok, Instagram Reels, and YouTube Shorts can quickly become overwhelming.
-We actually designed Postbase for today's video-first creators.
-Our visual calendar lets you easily plan your content ahead of time, and you can upload a video once to have it scheduled reliably across all your short-form platforms without ever worrying about it failing to post.
+As your account grows, managing a regular posting schedule across TikTok, Instagram Reels, and YouTube Shorts can be overwhelming.
+That’s why we designed Postbase.
+Our visual content calendar makes planning easy, and you can schedule a single upload to go live across platforms without stress or failure to post.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.